rafnixschaf/iota/external-crates/move/documentation/book/src/method-syntax.md

 When a method is called, the compiler will statically determine which function is called based on the type of the receiver (the argument on the left-hand side of the `.`).
 The compiler maintains a mapping from type and method name to the module and function name that should be called.
-This mapping is created from the `use fun` aliases that are currently in scope, and from the appropriate functions in the receiver type's defining module.
+This mapping is created fom the `use fun` aliases that are currently in scope, and from the appropriate functions in the receiver type's defining module.
 In all cases, the receiver type is the first argument to the function, whether by-value or by-reference.